nguyentrongkhoa/Bachelorarbeit/README.md

 The project is divided into three main parts:

 1. **Hardware Design** — PCB and schematic design created in KiCad, maintained in a separate repository and included here as a Git submodule.
+Visit the submodule's main page for further documentation.
 2. **Firmware** — Embedded firmware built on Zephyr RTOS, handling sensor data acquisition, power management, and LoRaWAN communication.
+3. **Tests** — Contains current consumption measurements using Nordic's PPK2 and antenna coverage planning in QGIS.
+More details can be found in the thesis.
-3. **Thesis** — The written bachelor thesis document, typeset in LaTeX.
+4. **Thesis** — The written bachelor thesis document, typeset in LaTeX using the template provided by Prof. Dr. Sven Tschirley.

 ## Repository Structure